pokt-network/pocket-network-protocol/utility/README.md

 #### 3.9.3 Policing

-As the only permissioned actors in the network, Fishermen are subject to individual burns, pauses, or removals initiated by the DAO.
-Usages of this message type are a result of the off-chain monitoring mechanisms described in the Fisherman Protocol section of the document.
+As the only permissioned actors in the network, Watchers are subject to individual burns, pauses, or removals initiated by the DAO.
+Usages of this message type are a result of the off-chain monitoring mechanisms described in the Watcher Protocol section of the document.
 The specifics and limitations of usage of this message type is detailed in the DAO 1.0 Constitution.

 ```go
 type PolicingMsg interface {